ZTiKnl/sara/README.md

 ### Todo:
 - [ ] Add option to select if speech commands are pushed to command line or processed immediately
+- [ ] Rename 'commands' folder to 'plugins'
 - [ ] Change eval() functions, find better approach for plugin loading
 - [ ] Correct all paths to resolve properly
 - [ ] Check for plugins in an external folder